SaltStalactite/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+Tokens are read and decisions are made for data transfer based on the client's permission.

 2. What steps can you take in your web apps to keep your data secure?

+Protected routes and authentication with tokens can help keep data secure.

 3. Describe how web servers work.

+A web server stores the code for different websites to be shared across the world at all times.
+When we load the code for our websites, or web apps, on a server like this, we say that the server is "hosting" our website/app.
+The code that tells the physical web server what to do is itself called a web server.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post is create, Get is read, Put is update, Delete is delete.